 The results, taken from TalkTalk Business's Value of Business Broadband survey, also revealed that over a quarter of small business owners are confused about the best package for their needs and more than one in five SMEs are looking to switch providers today.

-TalkTalk Business customers pay a fixed monthly fee and installation, equipment, UK-based support, WorkSafe Internet security are all included within the package.
+To help SMEs forecast more effectively and maintain a positive operating cash flow, every TalkTalk Business customer pays a fixed monthly fee and installation, equipment, UK-based support, WorkSafe Internet security are all included within the package, with no hidden extras.

-To help more British businesses benefit from Fibre broadband, TalkTalk Business' Simply Broadband and Complete Broadband customers can also upgrade to superfast Fibre.
+To help more British businesses benefit from Fibre broadband, TalkTalk Business' Simply Broadband and Complete Broadband customers can also upgrade to superfast Fibre for just £15 extra month.

 "The research tells us loud and clear that Britain's businesses deserve better, and we couldn't agree more," said Charles Bligh, Managing Director, TalkTalk Business.

 "Every business understands the benefits of fast, reliable business grade broadband, but few realise you don't have to pay above the odds for it.
-Our goal to help make British businesses better off."
+Our message to SMEs is clear - there is always a choice, demand more from your broadband provider."

 Related Topics